Stochastic leverage effect in high-frequency data: a Fourier based analysis: Estimation of the stochastic leverage effect in the absence of microstructure

 for any integer $h$ such that $|h| \leq N$, where $c_n(s;dp)$ are the discrete Fourier coefficients of the returns

-for $|s|\leq N+M$ and $c_{n,M}(h;\sigma^2)$ are the Fourier coefficients of the volatility process introduced in \cite{MM} for $|l| \leq N$
+for $|s|\leq N+M$, and $c_{n,M}(h;\sigma^2)$ are the Fourier coefficients of the volatility process introduced in \cite{MM} for $|l| \leq N$

-The above-mentioned estimators are written as functions of $n$, $M$, and $N$ which stand for the number of observations available, the number of the discrete Fourier coefficients of the returns, and of the Fourier coefficients of the volatility process as defined in (\ref{d3_alt}), respectively.
+The estimators are written as functions of $n$, $M$, and $N$ which stand for the number of observations available, the number of the discrete Fourier coefficients of the returns, and of the Fourier coefficients of the volatility process, respectively.